How to fix a dropped stitch in knitting

 Amazon price updated: October 15, 2024 6:29 am

-See also How to test a lambda sensor
+See also How to move a shed

 3. Use a crochet hook or small knitting needle: Once you have located the dropped stitch, insert a crochet hook or small knitting needle into the stitch from the front to the back.
 Make sure to catch the horizontal strand of yarn when inserting the hook or needle.